South Georgia and the South Sandwich Islands: A Haven of Pristine Wilderness and Scientific Discovery

 South Sandwich Islands

-Cook sighted the South Sandwich Islands during his second voyage in 1775, and their exploration continued in the 19th century.
-Due to their remote and harsh environment, the islands remained uninhabited.
+James Cook sighted the South Sandwich Islands during his second voyage in 1775, and further exploration continued into the 19th century.
+Due to their remote location and inhospitable conditions, the islands have remained uninhabited, preserving their pristine natural environment.

 Flora and Fauna